Institute for Education on Japan

-In order to coordinate its many activities concerning Japan and the international community, Earlham created the Institute for Education on Japan (IEJ) in 1986.
+In order to coordinate its many activities concerning Japan, Earlham created the Institute for Education on Japan (IEJ) in 1986.
 The Institute is responsible for all Japan-related outreach activities conducted by the College.
-In addition, IEJ plays a key role in both marketing and fundraising, and is charged with primary responsibility for the maintenance of Earlham’s close relationship with constituencies from Japan.
+In addition, IEJ plays a key role in both marketing and fundraising and is charged with primary responsibility for the maintenance of Earlham’s close relationship with Japanese educational and governmental institutions.

-This program is conducted in a learner-friendly environment designed to guide you towards your maximum potential.
+The Japanese language and linguistics program at Earlham has a national reputation for excellence, providing comprehensive individual, interactive and hands-on instruction.
+This program is conducted in a learner-friendly environment designed to guide you toward your maximum potential.

 Established in 1963, Japan Study is one of the oldest and most comprehensive programs in higher education exchange between the United States and Japan.
 Based at Earlham College, Japan Study links member colleges of the Great Lakes Colleges Association and the Associated Colleges of the Midwest with Waseda University in Tokyo.

 Double Degree Program at Waseda University